typesense/typesense-instantsearch-adapter/README.md

-# typesense-instantsearch-adapter
+# Typesense Instantsearch Adapter

-An adapter to use the awesome [Instantsearch.js](https://github.com/algolia/instantsearch.js) library with a Typesense search backend, to build rich search interfaces.
+An adapter to use the awesome [Instantsearch.js](https://github.com/algolia/instantsearch.js) library with a [Typesense](https://typesense.org) Search Server, to build rich search interfaces.

 ## Background